-Macroeconomics and Public Institutions
+Macroeconomics Policies and Institutions

 elective for: MA in Economic Policy in Global Markets, MA in Global Economic Relations (full-time)